ros2/ros2_documentation/source/Guides/Understanding-the-ROS-Documentation-Sites.rst

 :Purpose:
   A Q&A community website for ROS 1 and 2 that is similar to `Stack Exchange <https://stackexchange.com/>`_.

+:References:
+  See the :ref:`Contact Page <Using ROS Answers>` for how to use ROS Answers.

 .. _ROS Design Section:

 `ROS Design <http://design.ros2.org/>`_